noamsauerutley/noamsauerutley/TEMPLATE.md

 I live in ~~Texas~~ ~~Brooklyn~~ Bermuda & use **they/them** pronouns.

-If you're an emerging developer (especially if you're underrepresented or coming from non-traditional background), please feel free to email me directly at noamsauerutley@gmail.com.\
+If you're an emerging developer, please feel free to email me directly at noamsauerutley@gmail.com.\
 I dedicate a limited amount of time to online comms, so it may be a bit before I can get back to you.

 Most of my code lives in private repos, but in **{{ ACCOUNT_AGE }}** years on Github, I've pushed **{{ COMMITS }}** commits, submitted **{{ PULL_REQUESTS }}** pull requests, and received **{{ STARS }}** stars to **{{ REPOSITORIES }}** public repos using:\